 Bio

 I grew up in Canada on Treaty 6 territory.
-After finishing high school, I lived for a year in Nelson, BC, on the traditional unceded territory of the Ktunaxa Nation, to study textile arts.
-Creating with fibre has always been an important part of my life.
-But I left Nelson to pursue another love: language.
+My postsecondary journey began with a year living in beautiful Nelson, BC, on the traditional unceded territory of the Ktunaxa Nation, to study textile arts.
+Then I went on to pursue another love: language.

 I completed a BA (Hons.) in Linguistics & German Language and Literature at the University of Alberta, then I moved to Germany for an MA in Linguistics at the Humboldt-Universität zu Berlin and an MSc in Cognitive Systems: Language, Learning, and Reasoning at the Universität Potsdam.

-I then came to Scotland to do my PhD at the University of Edinburgh’s Centre for Language Evolution.
-My PhD thesis is called Segmentation, rule formation, and the emergence of generalisation, and in it I investigated a range of language acquisition phenomena from a cognitive science perspective.
+I came to Scotland to do my PhD at the University of Edinburgh’s Centre for Language Evolution.
+My research was supervised by Prof. Jennifer Culbertson and Prof. Simon Kirby.
+My PhD thesis is called Segmentation, rule formation, and the emergence of generalisation, and in it I investigated a range of language acquisition phenomena from a cognitive science perspective, asking how humans’ language learning and generalisation mechanisms might shape language itself.

-In fall 2025, I’ll begin as a Lecturer (roughly equivalent to the North American assistant professor) in the Department of Psychology at the University of Edinburgh.
-I’ll be joining a teaching team responsible for leading undergraduate and postgraduate statistics courses for students in Psychology.
+Currently I’m a Lecturer (roughly equivalent to the North American assistant professor) in the Department of Psychology at the University of Edinburgh.
+I’m part of a teaching team responsible for leading undergraduate and postgraduate statistics courses for students in Psychology.

 In my free time, I like to weave cloth, sew clothing, make quilts, and knit 🧶